philipturner/ue5-nanite-macos/README.md

 > To come up with this change, I spent several days looking for the source of a bug.
 Read ["Investigation of change 4"](#investigation-of-change-4) to learn how the bug was solved.

 When Epic published the UE5 early access branch, something very strange happened.
 They created an entirely new function for clearing textures, specifically for Nanite.
-In that function, a special code path triggers on Apple platforms.
-This is strange because Nanite was never intended to run via Metal.
+In that function, a special code path triggers when using the Metal backend.
+This is strange because Nanite was never intended to run on Metal.
 The change happened ~1 year before UE5NanitePort (TODO: double-check this time span).

 ```cpp
 // /Engine/Source/Runtime/RHI/Private/RHI.cpp, circa line 1906